atal98/assignment/README.md

   python -m venv {your_env_name}
 ```

-create a db in postgresql and create name .env file and put your creds in that file
+create a db in postgresql and create name .env file and put your creds in that main assigment folder

 ![](/img/img1.png)

 ```bash